adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 #### 📡 SIEM Integration Validation

-After applying these changes, failed and successful logon events were confirmed to be:
+After applying these changes, I confirmed that failed and successful logon events were:

-- Visible in **Windows Security Event Logs**
+- Visible in Windows Security Event Logs
-- Successfully forwarded by the **Wazuh agent**
+- Successfully forwarded by the Wazuh agent
-- Ingested and searchable in the **Wazuh SIEM**
+- Ingested and searchable in the Wazuh SIEM

-This confirms that authentication and account activity telemetry is now available for detection and investigation.
+This confirmed that authentication and account activity telemetry was now available.

 ---

 #### ⚠️ Security Maturity Gap

-Although logging and visibility were significantly improved, **no alerting rules or SOC response processes were introduced at this stage**.
+Although logging and visibility were significantly improved, **I did not introduce alerting rules or SOC response processes at this stage**.

 As a result:
-- Malicious activity is now visible
+- Malicious activity became visible
-- SIEM telemetry is rich and reliable
+- SIEM telemetry was rich and reliable
-- **But attacker behavior can still proceed without interruption**
+- **But my activity could still proceed without interruption**

-This gap directly leads into **Scenario 2**, where the attacker successfully compromises the system again despite improved logging, due to the absence of active SOC response.
+This gap directly leads into **Scenario 2**, where I successfully compromise the system again despite improved logging, due to the absence of active SOC response.

 ---

 ## 🧠 Scenario 1 — Final Outcome

 This scenario demonstrates:
 - How a single exposed service can compromise an endpoint
 - How weak credentials negate perimeter security
 - How logging without structure creates blind spots
 - Why visibility alone is not enough without detection logic

 Scenario 1 establishes the baseline failure state
-and motivates the security improvements.
+and motivates the security improvements that follow.